 The Hon.
-Alister Henskens SC MP, Minister for Skills and Training is responsible for TAFE NSW, as the Minister administering our Act.
+Steve Whan, MP Minister for Skills, TAFE and Tertiary Education is responsible for TAFE NSW, as the Minister administering our Act.

 The Managing Director of TAFE NSW has statutory responsibility for managing the affairs of the NSW TAFE Commission, subject to any direction from the Minister.

 The TAFE Commission Advisory Board makes recommendations to the Minister on policies, strategic planning, the efficiency and effectiveness of TAFE NSW's operations, management and commercial activities.